tinelix/OpenDSS/README.md

 ### Branches
 * `main` - projects suitable for assembly on modern development machines \
   _for example, PCs with installed Visual Studio 2019+ or GCC 12_
-* `legacy` - projects suitable for assembly on older development machines
+* `retro` - projects suitable for assembly on older development machines

 ### Structure of `main` branch
 * `tui` - Cross-platform pseudographical OpenDSS version